AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/user-guides/index.md

 For more information, see the following link:

 * [Implementing beacon tracking for Adobe Analytics in mobile Android and iOS applications](./track-beacon.md)

+## Building mobile extensions

+To learn how to extend Mobile SDK to support customer-specific features, and allow for the greatest flexibility, please read the guide on [building mobile extensions](building-mobile-extensions.md).